 The inauguration was followed by a period of relative openness, known as the “Damascus Spring.”
 Some opposition parties were allowed, the press got a little bit freer, and hundreds of political prisoners were released.
 Liberal intellectuals founded discussion salons across the Syrian capital and put together political pamphlets and petitions for reform.

-His inauguration was followed by a period of relative openness.
-It didnt last long.
 But this openness didn’t last long.
 “Of course, it didn’t take more than a few weeks before people were demanding regime change because the regime was so corrupt,” says Joshua Landis, director of the University of Oklahoma’s Middle East Studies Center and author of the Syria Comment blog.
 “It stunk.
 The whole thing stunk—so, any kind of critique had to lead to regime change.”
 Within months, Assad was warning (pdf, p.
 5) that civil society groups criticizing the government were, consciously or unconsciously, helping “the country’s enemies” and, ominously, would be “dealt with.”
 A few months later, 10 opposition leaders were imprisoned.

 Even now, there’s little agreement among analysts on whether Assad actually wanted the “Damascus Spring” to last.
 Dovish voices like Lesch believe his mildly progressive ambitions were thwarted by hardliners from his father’s government.
 Many others believe the early rhetoric was merely a front to attract international investment to Syria’s backward economy.
 “It was a PR campaign to normalize the government,” says Andrew Tabler of the Washington Institute for Near East Policy.